 3.3.2.
-Using GPS-MeaWallet Integration for Push Provisioning
+Using a GPS Supported Third Party for Push Provisioning

 If you are not PCI DSS Level 1 compliant, you are not able to retrieve the PAN from the GPS platform to create your own encrypted payload for push provisioning.
-In this case, GPS provides an integrated solution with MeaWallet who can do this on your behalf.
+In this case, GPS provides an integrated solution through one of our supported third-party service providers who can do this on your behalf.

-This integration enables MeaWallet to retrieve the PAN and other relevant card data directly from the GPS platform.
-MeaWallet then encrypts the card data and sends the encrypted payload to your cardholder's mobile phone application to pass to the token requestor and then to the token service provider (Visa/Mastercard).
+This integration enables your Push Provisioning service provider to retrieve the PAN and other relevant card data directly from the GPS platform.
+They then encrypt the card data and sends the encrypted payload to your cardholder's mobile phone application to pass to the token requestor and then to the token service provider (Visa/Mastercard).

-During the project implementation phase, pre-shared keys are exchanged between MeaWallet and the token service provider, allowing MeaWallet to encrypt and token service provider to decrypt the card data.
+During the project implementation phase, pre-shared keys are exchanged between your third-party Push Provisioning service provider and the token service provider, allowing them to encrypt and token service provider to decrypt the card data.
 The Program Manager and token requestor do not have access to the keys.